Management and Operations

 - Instrumentation & Control System Design

-HII Nuclear and HII Mechanical provide specialized engineering and technical experts provide additional services such as:
+HII Nuclear provides specialized engineering and technical experts provide additional services such as:

 - Human Systems Integration

 HII produces a complete and affordable range of innovative logistics products and services to keep systems performing to design standards throughout their entire life cycle.
 Our professionals combine expertise with productivity improvement in a challenging resource environment to ensure customers the highest level of satisfaction in meeting life cycle cost requirements.

 - Configuration & Life Extension Program Management